Enjoy some sightseeing after the Hokkaido Marathon, the island's largest marathon.

 4. Nakajima Park’s garden and tea room (Southern side of the route)

 As they pass through the Susukino neighborhood, marathoners will run along Nakajima Park, which has been recognized as one of Japan's Top 100 Urban Parks.
-A great place for citizens and visitors to relax in summer, the park also offers boat rentals on Shobu Ike Pond and more watery fun in the Sosei River.
+A great place to relax in summer, the park also offers boat rentals on Shobu Ike Pond and more watery fun in the Sosei River.

 Also located in the park is Hoheikan, which has the distinction of being the only hotel built by the Meiji government, and the quaint Hasso-an teahouse, tucked away in a corner of a Japanese garden.
 Both buildings have been designated as important national cultural properties and are must-see places.